Hauser Gymnasium - Hauser Jets

 The second star is awarded to the mini silver-painted jets that adorn the top rails of the facility.
 A nice nod to the school’s nickname and a simple way to give the place a little home cooking.

-A final star is awarded to the home announcer who adds a level of boisterous frenzy to the pregame warmups, player introductions, and rest of the game.
+A final star is awarded to the home announcer who adds a level of boisterous frenzy to the pregame warmups, player introductions, and the rest of the game.

 Final Thoughts